esphome/esphome-devices/src/docs/devices/Arlec-PC191HA-Plug/index.md

 ### Using Cloudcutter

 Cloudcutter is a tool that simplifies flashing Tuya-based devices.
-It allows you to flash the firmware remotely, eliminating the need to physically open the device.
+It allows you to flash the firmware over Wi-fi, eliminating the need to physically open the device.
 Follow [these instructions](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to flash your Arlec PC1914HA device using Cloudcutter.
 After that, you can use ESPHome's OTA functionality to make any further changes.

 ### Note on Power Monitoring